Sport Aviation Specialties

 • The aircraft must fall into one of the following classifications.

-• Aircraft previously issued an airworthiness certificate as an S-LSA, for which the owner desires to change the certification to E-LSA, generally to allow modifications and/or annual condition inspections by an LS-I Repairman.
+• Aircraft previously issued an airworthiness certificate as an S-LSA, for which the owner desires to change the certification to E-LSA, either to allow modifications and/or annual condition inspections by the owner who has obtained a Light-Sport Repairman- Inspection (LSRI) certificate or because the SLSA manufacturer has gone out of business.
+If your aircraft falls into this classification, please phone or email us for instructions.

 Register the Aircraft (Back)